-The key to successfully setting financial goals is to use varying time-frames.
+One of the biggest keys to successfully setting financial goals is to use varying time-frames.

+Long-term goals can range from six months up to several years.
 Having only long-term goals won’t help you get started, but setting them is important for two important reasons: direction and excitement.

 Setting a meaningful long-term goal forces you to consider your entire life.
 What are your values, your priorities, and how do you want to live your ideal life?

 Take some time to think about the different areas of your life.
 Consider these as starting points:

 If you achieved your ideal state for each of these life categories, life would look pretty good right?

 Now let’s figure out how to get there.